--150 Fig. 7.
+Fig. 7.
 Depth distribution of available soil water at three LTER sites with contrasting climatic conditions (see Fig. 2 for climatic conditions).
-Values are relative frequency of days biomass and litter for the next year.
+Values are relative frequency of days for which soil water was greater than -1.5 MPa, based on 20-year simulations.

+biomass and litter for the next year.
 This information exchange continues on an annual basis for the length of the simulation.